How long does it take to implement sleep lab management software?

 Getting your staff together for training may seem like a simple thing and for those standalone labs with a handful of employees, it really is.
 However, if your a sleep lab management company with 10 different locations in 3 different states, getting everyone organized for training can be difficult.
 This is where experienced software companies can help.

-Our team at LabRetriever has been coordinating implementations for 15 years.
+Our team at LabRetriever has been coordinating implementations for over 15 years.
 We’ve done it all from a small two bed lab to hospital networks to large sleep lab management companies.
 We guide our new customers based on experience to help them create the best possible implementation schedule and agenda for their employees.

 If you are one of those businesses that expects a complex implementation and training experience, make sure you include your concerns during the discussions with the sales team.
 Ask for their expertise on how to roll out the software and plan a training schedule that best suits your needs.
 Should you implement by region?
 Would it be best to train a core group of your staff and have them do the training as you implement additional areas? (train the trainers).